cgvispe/demo-pos/README.md

 └─────────────────────────────────┘
 ```

-In production, Express serves the Vite build statically — a single process on port 3001.
+In production, Express serves the Vite build statically — single process on port 3001.

 ---